MandarGogate/av-challenge-website/getting-started/submission.md

 # Evaluation

 Evaluation of the systems will be performed by running listening tests with human participants.

-Further details about the evaluation process will be added later on.
+A few remarks about the submission:

+- We expect submissions to contain enhanced audio samples only (just the audio files).
+- If the audio files contain a different number of samples than the original files, we will zero pad (or trim) the signals before merging them to the video.
+- Teams can submit one primary and one contrastive entry per track; however, we reserve the right not to include all contrastive entries in the subjective evaluation due to time constraints.

+Please submit your entry (or entries) using the the provided Google From link (sent through communications in the mailing list).

 [//]: # (# Journal Special Issue)